 Could it be that a new approach is required to unlock technology integration in the hybrid workplace?

-For the last several years we have been pioneering an approach known as Design Thinking with our global clients and experiencing huge success.
-Design Thinking is a human-centric approach that seeks to put people at the center of the solution they are creating for and develop solutions with the user in mind.
+For the last several years we have been pioneering an approach known as design thinking with our global clients and experiencing huge success.
+Design thinking is a human-centric approach that seeks to put people at the centre of the solution they are creating for and develop solutions with the user in mind.
 Design thinking really hones in on the process of discovering and defining every aspect of your business, and looking at it all from every possible perspective.
 We want to know who your people are, what they do, and why they do it.

 Everyone wants to work at a place where they feel valued.
 Where you have the freedom and power to make real change.
 Where you feel like you have a voice and a purpose.
 At ET Group, these are only a few of the reasons why our employees love coming to work everyday, and are the driving force behind one of our greatest achievements.

 By Ciara Williams, ET Group

 In December, 2021, ET Group President and CEO Dirk Propfe traveled to Las Vegas to attend the Inaugural Tony Hsieh Award gathering, and accepted the Tony Hsieh Award on behalf of our organization.
 The award, presented by the Greenlight Giving Foundation & Keith Ferrazzi, honours the life of the late Zappos CEO, Tony Hsieh and the ways that he continues to inspire organizations to be innovative, authentic, and create better ways of fostering connection.
 Tony believed that there was always room for improvement and that above all else, people come first.

 For ET Group, it is an extreme honour to receive this award, and to be seen for all of the hard work and dedication that was put into transforming our ways of working to be more empowering, inclusive and ultimately life-giving.